mohitSr1021/Instagram_Login_Page_Clone/README.md

 2. Navigate to the project directory: `cd instagram-login-clone`
 3. Open `index.html` in your preferred web browser.

 **Note:** If the images are not displayed correctly, make sure to set the image paths correctly in the CSS file.
-You might need to adjust the `background-image` URLs in the CSS code to match your directory structure.
+You might need to adjust the `background-image` URLs in the CSS code to match your directory structure.<br>
 **/* Example */**
 background-image: url("path/to/your/image.png");